 To answer Habakkuk’s second round of complaining, God assured him that there would come a day when the Babylonians themselves would be brought down by judgment because of their many sins (2:2-20).
 That assurance was followed by Habakkuk offering a prayer of faith concerning the omnipotence and military might of God (3:1-16).
 Habakkuk closed his prayer by affirming that he would rejoice in the Lord even in the bleakest times that would be brought about by the Babylonian invasion (3:17-18), and that his trust in the Lord would surely be rewarded as God would renew his strength (3:19).

 And so what lessons can we learn from the book of Habakkuk?
 Allow me to offer ten as I close out this post.
 Feel free to apply these any way that fits regarding your life.

-- From an earthly standpoint, the wicked do sometimes triumph over the godly.
+- From an earthly standpoint, the wicked frequently triumph over the godly.

 - God hears the cries of the godly when the wicked rule and justice is perverted,

 - God doesn’t always send His judgment in the way in which we want Him to send it.

 - You should be careful what you ask God to do because you might not like how He does it.